DANIEL H. LANTEIGNE

 An active philanthropist starting at age 4

-Following an accident, Daniel was registered with the War Amputees Association, an organization that has supported him throughout his life and helped make him the person he is today.
+Following an accident, Daniel was registered with the War Amps of Canada, an organization that has supported him throughout his life and helped make him the person he is today.
 Starting at age 4, Daniel became an ambassador for the War Amps, encouraging people to support this cause and to take care to avoid an accident like the one that happened to him.
 That promotion marked the start of his philanthropic activity, which has continued to grow ever since.

 Today, Daniel continues to support the War Amps and several other organizations including the Fondation Émergence, of which he is a governor.
 He also sits on a number of committees, including the National Advisory Committee to Canada’s Volunteer Awards Program.
 An active member of the Association of Professional Philanthropists, Quebec Chapter, he is slated to become the chair of its board of directors in 2021.

 Daniel is moved by outpourings of solidarity.
 He is consistently impressed by the resilience and fighting spirit of communities in emergency situations.
 Initiatives such as the Detroit Grand Bargain encourage Daniel to believe that philanthropy isn’t just a band-aid solution, but has the power to change the world.